 A garden made by hand.

-In my own garden, I work with nature rather than trying to shape it too tightly.
-I’ve planted to create something that feels like a painting — full of texture, colour, and movement.
-The plants lean toward the light, sway in the wind, and catch the frost in winter.
-I’m part of it all — the sewing, the planting, the waiting, the wilting, the growth; the small daily changes that come with each season.
+My own garden grows in rhythm with the seasons – full of texture, colour and movement.
+The plants lean toward the light, sway in the wind, catch frost in winter and bring my family joy through cold, wind, rain and sun.
+I’m part of it all — the sowing, propagating, planting, waiting, wilting — the quiet daily changes that come with each season.

 a bit about me.